Everything about NAPLAN – Eligibility, Exam Pattern & Preparation

 NAPLAN stands for National Assessment Program for Literacy and Numeracy in Australia.
 It is a test conducted every year in May for students of grades 3, 5, 7 and 9 at the national level to assess their reading, writing and numeracy skills.
 The objective of this test is –

-2. The students get a chance to reflect their abilities hence can find their strengths and weaknesses in basic numeracy and literacy skills
+2. The students get a chance to reflect on their abilities and hence can find their strengths and weaknesses in basic numeracy and literacy skills

 The Pattern of the NAPLAN Test